Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Experiments

 \subsection{Ablation Study}

-To investigate the sensitivity of OMAD, we perform a detailed ablation studies on the \textit{Ant} $2\times 4$ task ($10^6$ steps) to isolate the impact of three key components: (1) distributional hyperparameters ($V_{\max}$ and atom count); (2) diffusion denoising steps; and (3) the scaled entropy coefficient $\alpha$.
+To investigate the sensitivity of OMAD, we perform a detailed ablation study on the \textit{Ant} $2\times 4$ task ($10^6$ steps) to isolate the impact of three key components: (1) distributional hyperparameters ($V_{\max}$ and atom count); (2) diffusion denoising steps; and (3) the scaled entropy coefficient $\alpha$. {For a more comprehensive ablation study, additional results on the \textit{HalfCheetah} $6\times 1$ task are included in the Appendix~\ref{appendix:ablation_study}.}